dragosprju/academic-projects/4th year, 1st semester/Standing Straight Embedded App - Embedded Systems/README.md

-# Standing Straight Embedded App
+# Standup, The Good Posture Encouragement Embedded App

 Done for the Embedded Systems course at the Technical University "Gheorghe Asachi" Iași.